The Albert Hall, Llandrindod Wells: 2020–2024

 In March 2020, a new management committee took charge of the Albert Hall, but regrettably, just a fortnight later, the venue was closed owing to the Covid-19 pandemic.
 The Albert Hall participated in initiatives like LightItInRed and WeMakeEvents, joining forces with numerous venues and production companies globally that were left without support during this time.
 The new committee aims to restore the hall to its original purpose of providing a space for local community groups.
 Throughout 2020 and early 2021, maintenance work was carried out, thanks to the generous contributions of local residents, Ah Friends, committee members, the Arts Council of Wales (ACW), and Theatres Trust.
 Facilities such as toilets and dressing rooms were refurbished, alongside various smaller repair tasks that often went unnoticed.

 The Albert Hall finally reopened on 10 July 2021, 476 days, or 68 weeks, after its closure due to the pandemic.
 Funding from ACW allowed for the installation of new flooring in the auditorium later in 2021.
 At the end of that year, the Albert Hall Management Committee was informed by The National Lottery Community Fund of receiving substantial grant funding to develop an "Accessible Cinema", which involved a complete upgrade of the theatre's sound system and the installation of a projection system with a large screen, returning the hall to its cinematic roots with a contemporary flair for accessibility.

 In 2022, the stage rigging was entirely re-strung after nearly four decades without inspection—an oversight as these checks should be conducted annually.
 This action, coupled with regular inspections, will help mitigate the risk of accidents and ensure safety.
 Additionally, funding from Tesco's Community Grants scheme allowed for the replacement of outdated tables in the lesser hall and the installation of a sound system.
 The first half of the year also saw the achievement of several sustainability targets, including replacing halogen bulbs with LED options, reducing paper waste (by eliminating single-use menus from the bar), and switching to a waste collection service that separates recyclables from rubbish.

 In 2023, the Albert Hall celebrated the centenary of its transformation into a theatre.
-On 20th July 2023, at 3 pm, exactly a century later, we welcomed invited guests to mark this special milestone, later opening our doors to the public for further celebration.
-Our Ah Players debuted their first youth production, “The Addams Family Young@Part,” featuring 30 local children in all roles, which was a tremendous success, providing many youngsters their first chance to shine on stage.

 At the start of 2024, we learned that the Albert Hall was granted significant funding from Arts Council Wales and the Welsh Government to install a state-of-the-art LED stage lighting system, along with a hearing support and audio description system, one of only a few dedicated setups in theatres across Wales.
 The installation work was completed in the spring.